 Nursing is an honorable and fulfilling career—and one that’s in great demand.
-The U.S. Bureau of Labor Statistics projects that employment of registered nurses will grow 15% from 2016 to 2026, much faster than the average for all occupations.
+An aging population combined with an increased emphasis on preventative care is expected to create demand for skilled nurses.
+In fact, registered nurse is one of the top 5 occupations expected to add the most new jobs from 2019 to 2029.
 If you’re gearing up to interview for one of those jobs, it’s vital that you are prepared.

 Purdue University Global faculty member Jonathan McCarthy offers some advice.
 “I was in nursing administration for 15 years,” McCarthy says, “during which I hired more than 100 nurses.
 This is what I looked for in a nursing hire, and what would make me say ‘thanks, but no thanks.’”

 What to Wear to a Nursing Interview

 This probably comes as no surprise, but you should dress professionally.
 Wear clean, crisp clothes.
 Women should wear a skirt and matching blouse or a pants suit.
 Men should wear dress slacks and a shirt and tie.

 “I think it's almost easier to say what not to wear to an interview,” McCarthy says.
 “No jeans, no sweat pants, no hoodies, and nothing too casual.
 Dress for the position you want.”

 McCarthy suggests covering body art during the interview.
 “One day, a critical mass of people will have body art and nobody will care about it anymore, but we’re not there yet,” McCarthy says.
 “Cover up your tattoos.
 If you have piercings through your lips, tongue, or eyebrow, take them out.
 Right or wrong, these things make an impression from the moment the interviewer lays eyes on you, and it’s always better to play it safe and look professional.”